tim-hardcastle/Pipefish/README.md

 ```
 #0 → hub run examples/constants.ch
 Starting script 'examples/constants.ch' as service '#1'.
-#1 → pi
+#1 → PI
 3.141592
-#1 → pi = 4
+#1 → PI = 4

-[0] Error: attempt to update a constant 'pi' at line 1 of REPL input.
+[0] Error: attempt to update a constant 'PI' at line 1 of REPL input.

 #1 → circumference
 62.831840
 #1 →
 ```

-You will notice that the order of declaration is free: `examples/constants.ch` declares `pi` after `circumference`: the initializer copes.
+You will notice that the order of declaration is free: `examples/constants.ch` declares `PI` after `circumference`: the initializer copes.

 ## Functions